Search Connexions

 First Published: 2009

 Chea Vichea served as president of Cambodia's garment workers' union until he was gunned down on the street in 2004.
-Filmed over four years, it explores motives for Vichea's assassination and unravels a police plot that framed two men, who were sentenced to 20 years in prison.
+Filmed over four years, this film explores motives for Vichea's assassination and unravels a police plot that framed two men, who were sentenced to 20 years in prison.

 Resource Type: Film/Video